 - Graduate Cert

 About: The Adelphi-based University of Maryland University College is accredited by the Middle States Commission on Higher Education.
-The school offers a wide range of accounting programs, some of which are geared towards adult students including members of the military.
+The school offers a wide range of accounting programs, some of which are geared towards adult students including members of the military and government agencies.

 Students pursuing the Bachelor of Science in Accounting can expect to pay under $50,000 for the comprehensive 120-credit program.
 Graduate students wishing to qualify for CPA certification can choose between the online MBA, the Master of Science in Accounting and Financial Management, and the Master of Science in Accounting and Information Systems.